-- holds ultimate responsibility for safeguarding and child protection (including online safety) in the academy and is a member of the SLT. - will liaise with the Head Teacher or principal to inform him or her of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
-This should include being aware of the requirement for children to have an Appropriate Adult - see Appendix 8 - Will liaise with the Head Teacher to ensure the academy fully adheres to the DfE Searching, screening and confiscation guidance for schools4 paying particular attention to the requirements in respect of strip searching and the encouragement to involve parents in decision making. - Acts as a source of support and expertise in carrying out safeguarding duties for the whole academy community. - Will have the necessary knowledge and understanding to recognise possible children at risk of contextual and/or extra familial abuse or exploitation. - Encourages a culture of listening to children and taking account of their wishes and feelings. - Is appropriately trained with updates every two years and will refresh their knowledge and skills at regular intervals but at least annually. - Will refer a child if there are concerns about possible abuse, to the Local Authority Safeguarding Hub and act as a focal point for staff to discuss concerns.
-Enquiries must be followed up in writing, if referred by telephone. - Will keep detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral. - Will ensure that all such records are kept confidential, stored securely and are separate from pupil records, until the child's 25th birthday. - Will ensure that an indication of the existence of the additional file is marked on the pupil records. - Will ensure that when a pupil leaves the academy, relevant child protection information is passed to the new school (separately from the main pupil file) within 5 days for an in-year transfer or within the first 5 days of the start of a new term to allow the new school or college to have support in place for when the child arrives ensuring secure transit and that confirmation of receipt is obtained. - In addition to the child protection file, the designated safeguarding lead should also consider if it would be appropriate to share any information with the DSL of the new school or college in advance of a child leaving; for example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.
-All transfers should be made securely.
+- Holds ultimate responsibility for safeguarding and child protection (including online safety) in the academy and is a member of the SLT. - Will liaise with the Head Teacher or principal to inform him or her of issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+This should include being aware of the requirement for children to have an Appropriate Adult see Appendix 8 - Will liaise with the Head Teacher to ensure the academy fully adheres to the DfE Searching, screening and confiscation guidance for schools4 paying particular attention to the requirements in respect of strip searching and the encouragement to involve parents in decision making. - Acts as a source of support and expertise in carrying out safeguarding duties for the whole academy community. - Will have the necessary knowledge and understanding to recognise possible children at risk of contextual and/or extra familial abuse or exploitation. - Encourages a culture of listening to children and taking account of their wishes and feelings. - Is appropriately trained with updates every two years and will refresh their knowledge and skills at regular intervals but at least annually. - Will refer a child if there are concerns about possible abuse, to the Local Authority Safeguarding Hub and act as a focal point for staff to discuss concerns.
+Enquiries must be followed up in writing, if referred by telephone. - Will keep detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral. - Will ensure that all such records are kept confidential, stored securely and are separate from pupil records, until the child's 25th birthday. - Will ensure that an indication of the existence of the additional file is marked on the pupil records.